ALMSIVI/novel-tools-py/README.md

 This would result in a wrong table of content that is incomplete and full of mistakes, which also harms the reading experience.
 This toolkit tries to solve this problem by providing a unified framework for analyzing novel files, generating a better table of contents, and formatting the novel in general.
 All novels have their unique problems, and there is unlikely that a universal script would suit every need.
 However, at the very least, one can generate an initial novel structure, and manually correct it if needed.

+There are plans to create a GUI version of this toolkit, and/or a [Calibre](https://calibre-ebook.com/) plugin, but there is no timeline.

 ## Installation

 This project is managed by [Poetry](https://python-poetry.org/), and is built on Python 3.9.
 After installing Poetry, run `poetry install` to install all dependencies.
 Run `poetry run pytest` to run all the tests.